What is Trauma-Informed Therapy?

 Trauma-informed care is about creating a space where your nervous system can gradually shift from survival and protection toward connection, curiosity, and possibility.

-If you’re looking for a trauma counsellor in Brisbane, or online in Australia, please feel welcome to reach out.
 I’d love to connect and understand a bit more about your therapy needs and share how I might be able to support you.